Information & Resources

 - NJ Coalition Against Sexual Assault (NJCASA) Hotline: 1-800-601-7200 24 hours a day/7days a week.

 While it can be extremely difficult to talk about sexual assault, domestic violence, dating violence, and stalking it is important to your overall health to seek help.
 Always remember that sexual or domestic violence is never the victim or survivors fault.
 If you or someone you know has experienced a Title IX Violation, be sure to know your rights and report accordingly.
 However, if you feel unsafe or do not wish to report to Title IX, EMPOWER offers a confidential case manager from Providence House on campus three days per week.
 All reports sent through this page will remain confidential.

 All Georgian Court University employees are mandated reporters except for licensed professionals in the Counseling Center, Health Services, Providence House, and Father Anthony.
-If a student reports any act of sexual assault, domestic or dating violence, or stalking you must submit all details that you know to Tracey Owens, Title IX Coordinator (ude.naigroeg@snewot).
+If a student reports any act of sexual assault, domestic or dating violence, or stalking you must submit all details that you know to Dianna Sofo, Title IX coordinator (ude.naigroeg@ofosd).
 It is not your responsibility to gather all details, nor is it your responsibility to handle the situation, when it doubt – report what you know and the Title IX Officers will take it from there.
 Please do not use this report form when filing a Title IX report.